eikevons/Unified_CI/README.rst

 ------------

-The modules in this package contain tools to calculate unified confidence intervals in different situations: For each situation a single module exists.
+The modules in this package contain tools to calculate unified confidence intervals in different situations.
+For each situation a single module exists:

 `simple_gaussian`
     Expectation value of a Gaussian distributed variable with *known*